 Set the ownership of the file to our

-Our Prometheus server is ready to run for the first time.
+Our Prometheus Instance is ready to run for the first time.

 Start Prometheus directly from the command line with the following command, which executes the binary file as our